Category trees

 Usage Notes

-• channel_id is required to create a Category Tree.
-You can assign one channel_id to one category tree.
+• Channel ID in the channels field is required to create a category tree.
+You can only assign a category tree to one channel.

 Authentication